Net Zero SIP House Port Hadlock WA

 |ACH50 - Blower Test Results:||1.7|

-The home builders did not come asking for a zero energy home, but the husband wanted the SIP construction that builder Ted Clifton uses.
+The home builders did not come asking for a zero energy home, but the husband, wanted SIP construction that Clifton uses.
 "Once I told them that we could do zero energy construction in their price range, they knew that is what they wanted," said Clifton.

 The SIP construction provided an airtight structure for the home, which tested at 1.7ACH50.
 As well as helped the homeowner with projected energy cost savings (annual savings of $1,553) - 6.5" SIP walls provide an R-25 insulation value with no thermal bridging.
 The walls are rapped in corrugated house wrap to provide a slight air gap and drainage plane behind the fiber cement siding.